 These are also faux!
 In fact, these were the first faux I ever bought last fall.
-But I really think the key is using live greens!
+But I really think the key to faux flowers is making sure you’re using live greens.
 The fresh greens make the whole arrangement register as “real.”

 And here on the mantel, I used a mixture of faux flowers (the gold ones) mixed with live hydrangeas (the green) and fresh eucalyptus.
 You’d never know!

 6. Mix Different Flowers of the Same Color